 Smart contracts eliminate intermediaries from the financial ecosystem to reduce transaction costs, accelerate data transfers, and strengthen security.

-Smart contracts are more trustworthy than legal contracts and can replace them altogether.
+Smart contracts are most trustworthy and can efficiently move legal contracts on blockchain.
 They can be partially or fully executed or enforced without human interaction and any bias.

-A few additional measures to boost the credibility and security of smart contract-based transactions:
+A few additional measures that double the credibility and security of smart contract-based transactions:

-Now, let’s explore blockchains that provide the platform for creating efficient smart contract services:
+Now, let’s explore blockchains that provide the platform for creating efficient smart contract-based fintech services:

 Several open-source DLT based platforms like Ethereum Platform, Hyperledger Fabric, and R3 Corda have earned a reputation for providing innovative smart contract solutions.